drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 loading concentrations, we numerically found the power absorbed by the nanofluid, power transmitted to the PV module integrated with the heat exchanger, and the short circuit current density.
-The least energy absorbed was observed with the base fluid and the highest reached with the 500-ppm sample.
+The least energy absorbed was observed with the base fluid and the most with the 500-ppm sample.
 As shown in Fig. 9 b, the power absorbed by the nanofluid increased as the concentration increased.
 The power absorbed by the base fluid and nanofluid with the highest concentration ratio was 163.97 w/m^2^ and 676.13 w/m^2^, respectively.
-This implies that the spectral solar insolation on the surface of the PV module will have decreased.
+This means that the spectral solar insolation on the surface of the PV module decreased.
 That value was 575.97 w/m^2^ for the base fluid and 89.63 w/m^2^ for the most concentrated nanofluid.
 This allocated power was used as input to the mathematical model to find the temperature profiles, power